niwa/interoperable_land_water_models/Examples/BMI/Iterator/README.md

 Required:

 - `table`: the corresponding table name in the database
+-

 Optional:

 - `column`: a specific column
 - `path`: the path to the SQLite database file.
 If not provided, a SQLite connection pointer must be passed to the iterator (after initializing it) by calling its `set_value` method for variable `sqlite_ptr`.
+- `pk_name`: output columns can only be written to existing, non empty tables, if the primary key is known.
+The primary key must be of type integer.
+The name of the PK defaults to `id` but can be specified with `pk_name` option.
+If a table is empty or does not exist, no primary key is required.

 #### csv